SebastianJ/browsed/README.md

 # Browsed

-Browsed is a lightweight Capybara/PhantomJS/Selenium framework with tools and utilities for randomizing user agents, resolutions etc.
+Browsed is a wrapper around Capybara/Selenium with tools for proxy management and utilities for randomizing user agents, resolutions etc.

 ## Installation